scalameta/metals/docs/editors/new-editor.md

 ### `textDocument/references`

-Metals supports find references workspace sources.
+Metals finds symbol references for workspace sources but not external library dependencies.

-LSP does not support streaming references so in case project sources have not been compiled at the point of a request, Metals returns immediately with potentially incomplete results and triggers a background cascade compilation in hope to find new symbol references.
+LSP does not support streaming references so when project sources have not been compiled at the point of a request, Metals returns immediately with potentially incomplete results and triggers a background cascade compilation to find new symbol references.
 If new symbol references are discovered after the background compilation completes, Metals sends a notification via `metals/status` and `window/logMessage` asking the user to run "find references" again.

 ### `textDocument/documentSymbol`